StefanoDamato/FVDDPpkg/README.md

 ### Citation

-:book: A paper on the package and new algorithms it implements is currently under review.
-Its publication will be notified here now.
+:book: A paper on the package and new algorithms it implements is currently under review.\ Its publication will be notified here now.

-At the moment, the most comprehensive work you can cite are
+At the moment, the most comprehensive works you can cite are
 ```
 @article{AscolaniLijoiRuggiero2021,
 author = {Filippo Ascolani and Antonio Lijoi and Matteo Ruggiero},